Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Lethargy and vomiting

-Currently, there is no sure treatment for PKD, as only management techniques are done to help deal with the symptoms.
-These include fluid therapy for dehydration, medications for pain, nausea, and vomiting, and other supportive treatments such therapeutic diets.
-Regular vet checkups are key in helping manage PKD.
+Currently, there is no definite treatment for PKD, as only management techniques can be done to help with the symptoms.
+These include fluid therapy for dehydration, medications for pain, nausea, and vomiting, as well as other supportive treatments such as therapeutic diets.

 Acute Kidney Injury